n8n-io/n8n-docs/docs/integrations/builtin/credentials/linkedin.md

 ## Supported authentication methods

-- Community Management OAuth2: Use with the Community Management product.
+- Community Management OAuth2: Use this method if you're a new LinkedIn user or creating a new LinkedIn app.
-- OAuth2: Use with or without the Community Management product.
+- OAuth2: Use this method for older LinkedIn apps and user accounts.

 ## Related Resources